-Private nonfarm payrolls in the US are projected to increase 226,000 (seasonally adjusted) in tomorrow’s October update from the Labor Department, according to The Capital Spectator’s median econometric point forecast.
-The monthly prediction reflects a slight deceleration in growth vs. the 236,000 gain for September.
+Private nonfarm payrolls in the US are projected to increase by 135,000 (seasonally adjusted) in tomorrow’s October report from the Labor Department, based on The Capital Spectator’s average point forecast for several econometric estimates.
+The prediction reflects a modest improvement over the tepid 118,000 gain in September.

 R-1: A linear regression model that analyzes the historical record of ADP private payrolls in context with the Labor Department’s estimate of US private payrolls.
 The historical relationship between the variables is applied to the more recently updated ADP data to project the government’s estimate of private payrolls.
 The computations are run in R.

 VAR-6: A vector autoregression model that analyzes six economic time series in context with private payrolls.
 The six additional series: ISM Manufacturing Index, industrial production, aggregate weekly hours of production and nonsupervisory employees in the private sector, the stock market (Wilshire 5000), spot oil prices, and the Treasury yield spread (10-year less 3-month T-bill).
 The forecasts are run in R with the “vars” package.